 A 'shump!' from behind him makes him stiffen, his chest thrust out before he pitches forward into her arms.

-Nikki grabs him before he falls.
-She's horrified to look down her husband's body and see an arrow shaft protruding from his back.
+Nikki grabs him as he slumps against her.
+She's horrified to look down over his shoulder and see an arrow shaft protruding from his back.
 "AL!"

 "Help!" she screams.
 Unable to hold his greater bulk, she falls to her knees.
 She looks up, about to scream again and sees a man running to them, braking to a halt a few feet in front of her.
 He's tall, wears a brown leather jacket and a backpack.